 - Maintenance and ownership costs

-However, the use of the equipment has a paying interest, which could add to the total cost of a machine in the long run, making it more expensive than if it was purchased outright, especially when you end up purchasing the devices at the end of the lease.
-On top of that, some lessors have implemented a length of term which contributes additionally to the cost if the length of the lease extends beyond the requirement.
+However, the use of the equipment has a paying interest, which could add to the total cost of a machine, in the long run, making it more expensive than if it was purchased outright, especially when you end up purchasing the devices at the end of the lease.
+On top of that, some lessors have implemented a length of a term which contributes additionally to the cost if the length of the lease extends beyond the requirement.
 In this particular circumstance, you may get stuck to a storage cost and monthly payment, especially is the device is left unused.
-Acquiring an item by purchasing it in an outright manner is the other alternative, and one that is frequently selected by those who need constant customizations built into a machine.
-When you have a piece of equipment, you could have it personalized to match your specific needs- a feature that isn’t present with a lease agreement.
+Acquiring an item by purchasing it in an outright manner is the other alternative and one that is frequently selected by those who need endless customisations built into a machine.
+When you have a piece of equipment, you could have it personalised to match your specific needs- a feature that isn’t present with a lease agreement.
 Also, some purchasers are opting to go with other alternatives as they are not bound by a long list of limitations from the lessor.

 Purchases, contrary to what most people say, enable businesses to have problems fixed right away, without having to wait for approval from the lessor or leasing specialist.
 And in addition to the depreciation tax benefits, you could also enjoy some return of cash through reselling the equipment when it’s no longer of use to the business.

 Nevertheless, just like a lease, purchases have their downsides, also.
 The most common is obsolescence.
-With a purchase, you are going to be stuck with the out-of-date equipment up until you gain the ability to purchase a brand-new equipment.
-Moreover, the cost of having it maintained and repaired is such a baggage to the overall expenses of a business.
-In some estimates, company’s budget between 1% to 3%of their sales for maintenance costs alone.
-While this is a rough cost estimate, the actual expenses incurred by the devices itself due to equipment age, service hours, warranty and quality is still a large figure.
+With purchase, you are going to be stuck with the out-of-date equipment up until you gain the ability to purchase brand-new equipment.
+Moreover, the cost of having it maintained and repaired is such baggage to the overall expenses of a business.
+In some estimates, the company’s budget between 1% to 3% of their sales for maintenance costs alone.
+While this is a rough cost estimate, the actual expenses incurred by the devices itself due to equipment age, service hours, warranty and quality is still a significant figure.